How to Use INDEX MATCH

 To:

-The “theory” behind this is not as simple as changing the lookup value.
+The “theory” behind this is not as simple as changing the lookup_value.

 Since you’re changing the formula from a normal one to an array formula, the structure of the formula changes a bit as well.
-By changing the lookup value to 1, you’re not actually telling the MATCH function to search for the number 1 in the lookup array (last name column).

 In Excel-language, 1 means TRUE.
 0 means FALSE.